homer0/packages/README.md

 There are two scripts you can use to lint files:

-- `npm run lint` will use [`lint-staged`](https://npmjs.com/package/lint-staged) to run ESLint on the files that are staged.
+- `pnpm run lint` will use [`lint-staged`](https://npmjs.com/package/lint-staged) to run ESLint on the files that are staged.
-- `npm run lint:all` will lint the entire repository.
+- `pnpm run lint:all` will lint the entire repository.

 ### Tests

 To run the tests of all the packages that have you just need to run `npm test`, but if you want to run the tests for a single package, you can use the following command:

 ```
-npm test -- --scope [package-name-with-scope]
+pnpm test -- --scope [package-name-with-scope]
 ```

 And if you need to send extra arguments to that package tests, you'll have to use two double dashes to separate them:

 ```
-npm test -- --scope [package-name-with-scope] -- -- [...args]
+pnpm test -- --scope [package-name-with-scope] -- -- [...args]
 ```